oilstel/memory-site-template/README.md

 ### how to use this template

-the hope is that this memory site can be used as a starter template so that you don't have to start from scratch. feel free to use the parts that work for you and remove the parts that don't.
+the hope is that this memory site can be used as a starter template. feel free to use the parts that work for you and remove the parts that don't.

----

 ## technical information